What to Expect When Your Vehicle or Trailer is Examined

-During the inspection, you must show your operator’s licence – or other picture ID if you do not have an operator’s licence – and proof of ownership.
+During the examination, you must show your operator’s licence – or other picture ID if you do not have an operator’s licence – and proof of ownership.
 When applicable, a VVS representative will make a photocopy or take a digital picture of the following documents:

 - Proof of vehicle ownership (e.g., registration, bill of sale, new vehicle information statement [NVIS], etc.)